zendframework/zfbot/WORKPLAN.md

   - [x] `github unfollow <repo>`: unsubscribe from the given repo in this channel
   - [x] `github list`: list subscriptions in this channel
   - [x] `github clear`: clear any subscriptions from this channel

-- [ ] Eventually:
+## [ ] Github Stretch Goals

 - [ ] Write functionality for the `push` event that, on a push to master, triggers a build of the documentation.
+- [ ] Write functionality for the `release` event that updates the release RSS feed and/or notifies twitter.

 ## Discourse